YohanHadji/Yohan-s-Rotator-/README.md

 Remember that some thing could not work, if you have any question contact me at : hadji.yohan@gmail.com

-The f3d file is WITHOUT ALL the cnc parts, the final file will coming soon
+The V1 f3d file is WITHOUT ALL the cnc parts !
+The V2 is with the cnc files, I’m actually in discussion with a Chinese aluminium parts producer to estimate the price of the cnc parts...

 If you want to support my effort, you can make a donation at this link ;-)  https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=e.hadji%40laposte.net&currency_code=USD&source=url